aarnavg54/StudyFlow-AI/README.md

 # StudyFlow-AI
-# StudyFlow AI

 StudyFlow AI is a frontend-only student productivity dashboard designed to help students organize assignments, track study habits, and improve academic efficiency through a clean and modern interface.

-This project was created as a computer science finals project and demonstrates how AI-assisted development can accelerate frontend application design while still requiring human planning, design decisions, and project direction.
+This project was created as a computer science final project and demonstrates how AI-assisted development can accelerate frontend application design while still requiring human planning, design decisions, and project direction.

 ---